slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 Hints:

-- What’s going to stay the same in the next ten years.
-While boring, offer the best investment opportunities.
+- What will stay the same in the next ten years?
+Boring, unchanging needs offer the best opportunities.
-- Where is low optimism.
-Recessions are caused when a bunch of people lose confidence all at once.
+- Where is low optimism?
+Recessions happen when confidence collapses at once—fear creates bargains.
-- Know who are the buyers, the sellers and their motivations.
+- Know the buyers, sellers, and their motivations.
+Desperate sellers gift discounts; euphoric buyers create traps.
-- Investments are competing with each other.
-- The best companies aren’t sold, they’re bought.
-Stay away from junk stocks.
+- Investments compete with each other.
+The best are bought, not sold — avoid junk stocks.
 - The more you know, the less you need to diversify.
-Diversification is an hedge against lack of knowledge.
+Diversification hedges ignorance.
-- Take risk from the table whenever possible.
+- Take risk off the table whenever possible.
 - Don’t buy on future hopes, buy on past mistakes.
-We don’t loose money on star businesses, we loose money on businesses we think will be star businesses.
+We lose money betting on future stars, not on proven ones.
-- Good investors don’t sell investment advice and not talk about their returns.
+- Good investors don’t sell advice and rarely brag about returns.

 > *"Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land."
 -- Adam Smith [1790]*